kstenerud/concise-encoding/cte-specification.md

 #### Global Coordinates

 Global coordinates are written as latitude and longitude to hundredths of degrees, separated by a slash character (`/`).
-Negative values are prefixed with a dash character (`-`), and the period character (`.`) is used as a decimal separator.
+Negative values are prefixed with a dash character (`-`), and the dot character (`.`) is used as a decimal separator.

 **Examples**: